mrcook/epub_validator/README.md

 # epubValidator - Check your EPUB Books

-This library will check that your EPUB v2 files are valid IDPF documents (using epubcheck-1.2.jar) and return a successful or error message.
+This library will check that your .epub files are valid IDPF EPUB v2.x documents and return a successful or error message.
 It can be called as a Ruby library, or invoked from the command line.

 For more about the IDPF see http://idpf.org